 Compensation for pain and suffering

-Pain and suffering compensation is compensation for the pain and suffering caused by your work-related injury, whether that injury is physical or psychological.
-It is compensation that is designed to address the impact your injury has had on your life; for example, it is compensation for the loss of enjoyment of life, for the activities you used to enjoy but can no longer or the impacts your injury has had on plans you had for the future.
+This compensation is accessible for workers who have had their lives impacted from their work injury; for example, it is compensation for the loss of enjoyment of life, for the activities you used to enjoy but can no longer or the impacts your injury has had on future plans.

 Eligibility for pain and suffering compensation